 It would also be a good idea to back up everything stored on the SD card in the rare case the SD card must be formatted to resolve any major problems.

 2. Make sure that Samsung Kies is installed on your PC.
 If not, Download and install the Samsung USB Driver: Download

-3. Make sure that your phones’s battery level is not less than 70 percent.
+3. Make sure that your phones’ battery level is not less than 70 percent.

 4. Make sure that USB Debugging is enabled on the Galaxy S2 (Settings » Applications » Development » USB debugging).

-Having taking care of all the precautions, you are now ready to root you phone.
+Having taken care of all the precautions, you are now ready to root your phone.
 Just follow the simple steps given below and you will have a rooted Samsung Galaxy S2.